Morwenn/cpp-fold/README.md

 **cpp-fold** is a C++14 library whose goal is to explore the intersection of variadic fold functions, empty parameter packs and identity elements.
-It is a library experiment to possibly improve the C++17 fold expressions.
+It is a library experiment to possibly improve C++17's fold expressions.

 ## Fold expressions